 However, there are various exceptions to this rule.
-Subject to certain requirements, such as claims against the bareboat charterer of the subject ship, cargo claims and also claims against the time-charterer for services rendered to the ship in order to keep into operation (such claims for unpaid bunkers, supplies).
+Subject to certain requirements, claims against the bareboat charterer of the subject ship, cargo claims and also claims against the time-charterer for services rendered to the ship in order to keep into operation (such claims for unpaid bunkers, supplies) may be grounds for an arrest of a ship that is not owned by whom the claims are against.
+Certain claims can be attached to the ship directly itself for claims related to unpaid crew wages.

-Certain claims can attach to the ship for crew wages, salvage, general average, mortgage and the like.
+Certain claims can be attached to the ship directly itself for claims related to unpaid crew wages, salvage, general average, mortgage and the like.
 For these claims, the ship may be arrested, even if it was sold to another after the claim arose.